Forecast - and what to wear

 What's the weather?

 The webcam picture is set to update every 5 minutes via a satellite internet connection.
-Interruptions are very rare and may occur briefly during extreme weather conditions or power outages.
+Interruptions are quite rare and may occur briefly during extreme weather conditions or power outages.
 The temperature displayed in the picture is as accurate as possible, but not scientific. (we show our own indoor temp in case you wonder about that top number).

 So what is the weather like in the mountains?
 In any mountainous climate, weather can change in a matter of minutes, really.
 In the last few years we have experienced more wind here, a LOT more wind!
 The day can start with rain and within a couple of hours that wind has blown the clouds up, up and away.
 This could be the opposite too, the morning looks fantastic, and by afternoon that wind has stirred up clouds and there may be rain.